nathan5280/ndl-tools/README.md

 >If a normalizer was applied to an element, but doesn't actually normalize it, the normalizer should raise NotNormalizedError()

 # Selectors
-Selectors like Normalizers can be chained and subclassed.
+Selectors determine if the normalizer they are attached to will be applied to a given element.
 Again there is an art to figuring out the minimum number needed or the minimum that are still clear.

-While this isn't the most efficient way to rewrite the example above that rounds both 'a' and 'b' to one decimal place, it does show how Selectors are chained.
+While this isn't the most efficient way to rewrite the example above that rounds both 'a' and 'b' to one decimal place, it does show how multiple selectors can be applied to a single normalizer.

 ```python
 from ndl_tools import Differ, FloatRoundNormalizer, ListLastComponentSelector